Patients may have seen ‘significant’ delays in medicine deliveries by USPS, Senate report finds

 But DeJoy’s initiatives, including planned service reductions and the removal of mailboxes, sparked backlash particularly among Democrats, who feared that it could undermine the 2020 presidential election — particularly because Trump has openly has sought to discredit voting by mail, claiming without evidence that it will lead to rampant fraud.

-Under fire, DeJoy announced last month that he would suspend some of his significant changes to mail processing and delivery until after the election, but his efforts have hardly quieted his congressional critics.
+DeJoy announced last month that he would suspend some of his significant changes to mail processing and delivery until after the election, but his efforts have hardly quieted his congressional critics.
 Democrats say they have heard an earful from constituents, many of whom have not received their deliveries on time.
 That includes a groundswell of patients who have had trouble obtaining their prescription drugs through USPS in the middle of a pandemic, Warren and Casey said.

-To assess the matter, the two Democrats sent letters last month to Cigna Corp., which owns Express Scripts; Aetna, which owns CVS Health; UnitedHealth Group, which owns OptumHealth; Humana; and the parent company for Walgreens and Duane Reade.
+To assess the matter, the two Democrats sent letters last month to Cigna Corp., which owns Express Scripts; CVS Health; UnitedHealth Group, which owns OptumHealth; Humana; and the parent company for Walgreens and Duane Reade.

-A spokesperson for Aetna said the company had not seen the lawmakers’ findings but have advocated as part of a Washington coalition for emergency relief funding for USPS.
+T.J.
+Crawford, a spokesman for Aetna, said the company had not seen the lawmakers’ findings but has advocated as part of a Washington coalition for emergency relief funding for USPS.
 Mark Mathis, a spokesman for Humana, said the company is “seeing increased small parcel shipping volumes across the U.S., impacting all delivery carriers.”
-He did not comment on the extent to which USPS’s changes may have created any problems.
+And Drew Krejci, a spokesman for Optum, said they “continually monitor our shipments and make adjustments as needed.”
+The companies did not answer questions about the extent to which USPS’s changes may have created any problems.

 Other pharmacies and benefit managers did not respond to requests for comment.